 The easiest way to reach this beach is from the island center.
 You can book a longboat or a water taxi, which will get you there in a few minutes.
 We, however, took the second option, which was to walk along the beautiful path alongside the coastline through the jungle.

-On Long Beach you will find the softest and whitest sand.
-Crystal clear turquoise waters and absolute peace and quiet since it is one of the most tranquil beaches.
+In Long Beach, you will find the softest and whitest sand.
+Crystal clear turquoise waters and absolute peace, since it is one of the most tranquil beaches.
 There you will have the opportunity to go snorkeling and discover the colourful fish on the sea bottom.

 Tonsai Bay

 This is the beach in the most central part of the island.
-For us this beach wasn’t the best choice, since it also serves as the island’s harbour.
-The consequence was many tourists, a lot of noise and a not so clean environment.
+For us, this beach wasn’t the best choice, since it also serves as the island’s harbour.
+The consequence was many tourists, a lot of noise, and an environment that was not clean enough.

 Loh Dalum